Chapter 7: Promoting Good Health and Wellness

 Mental health is a growing concern in Canada, especially after Covid lockdowns.
 The Public Health Agency of Canada (PHAC) defines mental health promotion as “the capacity of each and all of us to feel, think, act in ways that enhance our ability to enjoy life and deal with the challenges we face.
 It is a positive sense of emotional and spiritual well-being that respects the importance of culture, equity, social justice, interconnections and personal dignity”[7]

 The video below is from the Government of Canada celebrating Canada’s 2023, mental health week.
 In the video, the Honourable Carolyn Bennett talks about sharing stories about mental health to break down the stigma.
+She distinguishes between mental health and mental illness.
 She also discusses the importance of mental health literacy.

 Health Promotion in Early Childhood Setting

 Healthy development continues to support learning throughout childhood and later life.
-“Health in the earliest years…lays the groundwork for a lifetime of well-being…”[1] To promote the health of children in early care and education programs, it’s important to keep records of both children’s and staff’s health.
-Programs can support children’s oral health and healthy sleep habits.
-And they can help identify developmental and health concerns with screening.
+“Health in the earliest years…lays the groundwork for a lifetime of well-being…”[1] To promote children’s health in our early care and education programs, it’s important to keep up-to-date health records of both children and staff.
+Programs can also support children’s oral health and healthy sleep habits and they can help identify developmental and health concerns with screening.

 Three children playing in the water table with ladles and spoons.